ShawnZong/wellBeingMonitorSystem/README.md

-# mornitoringWebFinalProject
+# Well-Being Monitor

 # introduction

+Website to monitor your daily mood and produce statistical reports on a weekly and monthly level.

+Techonologies: Deno runtime; Postgres Database; Oak framework for the router; Session is available; bcrypt is used for encrypted user credentials.

+I used Docker-compose to setup Postgres database and Deno runtime, flyway for dynamically updating database schema.

-web software development course project the application can be found in link: http://188.166.113.83/ for best UX, plese use Google Chrome browser
+Deployed on Digital Ocean, the application can be found in link: http://188.166.113.83/

+for best UX, plese use Google Chrome browser

 Junsheng Tan

 ## Setup